hth313/OS4/doc/basics.rst

 As also secondary functions can be bound to keyboard definitions, there are some further schemes and details on how more advanced keyboards are defined.
-This is further described in XXXX.
+This is further described in :ref:`defining-keyboards`.

 Return to mainframe
 ===================